 Wendy Carlos nearly single-handedly popularized the Moog synthesizer, using it to record “Switched On Bach,” the highest-grossing classical album of 1968.
 She was also born a man.
 As sales of this vinyl, attributed to Walter Carlos for obscure commercial reasons, skyrocketed, she dealt with the accompanying fame in double-drag, trying to pass again as Walter for interviews, even though she had been undergoing hormone replacement therapy and living day-to-day as Wendy for years.

-It’s impossible to imagine what a struggle her life must have been, long before the fame brought it into public focus.
+It’s difficult to imagine what a struggle her life must have been, long before the fame brought it into public focus.
 The pain of her childhood, the bravery required to actually transition her gender.
 Mainstream America wasn’t exactly brimming with acceptance for gender-dysphoria in 1968.
 Hell, it hardly is now.

 But sometimes there really is a pot of gold at the end of an awful shit rainbow: difficult as her life surely was up to and through meeting Robert Moog, all her struggles were eventually rewarded.
 She become hugely successful, a critically acclaimed artist, and a full-fledged woman, both physically and publicly.